BETA — overland flow paths, 2024 LiDAR, data under review

 The problem

-Your council flood map doesn't cover your site.
+Your council flow path layer doesn't cover your site.

 Most New Zealand council flood maps are built on 2016 or older DEMs.
 Many don't model overland flow paths at all — only big rivers.
 The new National Flood Map stops at 256 floodplains and explicitly excludes property-level detail.

 That's fine for public awareness.
-It isn't enough for a resource consent, a building consent, or a subdivision application.
-FloodMap.nz fills the gap — every stream down to 0.4 hectares, mapped nationwide on 2024 LiDAR, at property-level resolution.
+It isn't enough for early site screening or pre-purchase due diligence.
+FloodMap.nz publishes a consistent national overland flow path layer — every stream down to 0.4 hectares, derived from 2024 LiDAR, at property-level resolution.
+Free to view.

 What you get